So. You’re considering eloping in a National Park.

 With National Park Elopements and weddings on the rise, it’s important the park be able to make sure that certain areas are not overrun by folks getting married.
 Can you imagine multiple couples showing up to the same spot at once and having to basically fight for the spot?
 It would be like the elopement hunger games and the Park Service is NOT about that life.

 The park also wants to make sure your locations are safe for you and anyone in attendance.
 Maybe you’ve seen pictures of Angels Landing in Zion and have dreamed of you and your SO saying your vows there with your parents and best friends looking on… except the hike up to Angels Landing is no joke and having a ceremony with any guests there would be pretty much impossible.
 You can take portraits there (or anywhere in the park) whenever… but a ceremony is a no go.

-The date of your National Park Elopement is all about balancing two opposing variables: busy season and weather.
+The date of your National Park Wedding is all about balancing two opposing variables: busy season and weather.

 Piggy-backing off my above topic, if you want to avoid crowds and also get a better chance at securing your dream location, then weekdays are your friend.

 Any weekday is preferable to the weekend, but Tuesday-Thursday are your best bet if you’re hoping for minimal onlookers.
 Also avoid any holidays or school breaks (like spring break or thanksgiving break).
 National Parks often experience surges in visitation during those times.

 You may have noticed that a lot of these tips are fairly general… and you’re right!
 They are!
 So many things vary from park to park, from permit price, to location restrictions, to where dogs are allowed. *This is especially true during the COVID outbreak.* Some parks have ceased issuing permits due to how much uncertainty there is right now.
 There are also certain areas or entire parks that are closed or at half capacity.
 Make sure to talk to your elopement photographer about any COVID national park concerns you have!